STNETRadio/support/guides/apple-podcast.md

-# 🎧 On Apple Podcast
+# Listening STNET Radio on Apple Podcast

 Follow these steps to use STNET Radio on Apple Podcast: